muzammilthottathil/Coding-Challenge/Dutch-National-Flag/README.md

 #### Dutch National Flag

 You are given an array with only 0s,1s and 2s.
+Sort the array

 ### Constraints